-PS3050 INTEGRATIVE SEMINAR I (1 CREDIT) 2 WEEKS
+PS3050 Integrative Seminar I (1 credit) 2 weeks

-The Integrative Seminar is the first of two seminars designed to allow the student to focus learning on a specific topic of his/her own choosing.
-Some areas to consider are specific mental health issues, counseling theories, personality theories, etc. the primary goal of the Integrative Seminar is the development of a topic, research, and writing the final project, which will be presented in Integrative Seminar II.
+The Integrative Seminar is the first of two seminars designed to allow the student to focus efforts on a specific topic of his/her own choosing.
+Some areas to consider are specific mental health issues, counseling theories, personality theories, etc. The primary focus of the Integrative Seminar is assist in the development of a topic and to introduce the student to APA writing style necessary to research and write the final project which will be presented in Integrative Seminar II (IS-II).
 The final paper also serves as a tool to further prepare persons who are planning to attend graduate school.

-SI3050 STATISTICS (3 CREDITS) 6 WEEKS
+SI3050 Statistics (3 credits) 6 weeks

 This course provides an introduction to the fundamental concepts of descriptive and inferential statistics for the student with limited mathematical background.
-In this survey course, the student will develop an understanding of basic statistical processes including analyzing descriptive data, graphing data, and interpreting inferential data.
+In this survey course, the student will develop an understanding of basic statistical processes including analyzing descriptive data, graphing data, and interpreting inferential data probability.

-PS3000 METHODS OF COUNSELING (3 CREDITS) 5 WEEKS
+PS3000 Methods of Counseling (3 credits) 5 weeks